AccessibleAI/ailibrary/tf2_deep_vgg16/README.md

-# ResNet50
+# VGG16
 ## General
-ResNet, short for Residual Networks is a classic neural network used as a backbone for many computer vision tasks.
-This model was the winner of ImageNet challenge in 2015.
-The fundamental breakthrough with ResNet was it allowed us to train extremely deep neural networks with 150+layers successfully.
-Prior to ResNet training very deep neural networks was difficult due to the problem of vanishing gradients.

 ## Note for this library
-The library is a wrapper for the ``Tensorflow2`` implementation of the ResNet50 module.
-The library enables the user to create deep neural network based on ResNet50.
+The library is a wrapper for the Tensorflow2 implementation of the VGG16 module.
+The library enables the user to create deep neural network based on VGG16.
-It might be used both for colored ('rgb') images and for black-white image ('grayscale') by the parameter ```--image_color```.
+It might be used both for colored ('rgb') images and for black-white image ('grayscale') by the parameter --image_color.
 The library also enables the user to load the images directly from the local directory.
-By default, the library needs the recive single path (``--data``) for a local directory.
+By default, the library needs the recive single path (--data) for a local directory.
-When doing this, the library splits the content of the directory to train set and validation/test set according to the parameter ```--test_size``` which by default equals 0.2.
-If the user is also interested in supplying test set, it can be given to the parameter ```--data_test```.
+When doing this, the library splits the content of the directory to train set and validation/test set according to the parameter --test_size which by default equals 0.2.
+If the user is also interested in supplying test set, it can be given to the parameter --data_test.
 If the user supplied it, the library performs: training, validation and testing.

 ## Parameters
 ```--data``` - (String) (Required param) Path to a local directory which contains sub-directories, each for a single class.
 The data is used for training and validation.